Hello and welcome back to “Karl’s Korner”, a historical segment written by myself, Karl Zingheim – Ship Historian of the USS Midway Museum!

 After hours of crawling, slithering, absurd chores, and swats, the culmination of the ceremony is the kissing of the Royal Baby’s well-greased belly, swearing fealty to Neptune, and a backwards, headlong dunking into a tank of seawater.
 After this baptism, the polliwog is officially, and forever, a trusty shellback, qualified to wreak such a rite on other wogs in the future.
 To this day, the ceremony has changed primarily in its duration and ferocity, but it is a well-remembered rite of passage, and all shellbacks carry their cards, marked with the date and longitude of the crossing, with deserved pride.

 Thank you for reading, Midway Family!
-Please leave me a comment below and tell me what you though of this month’s Karl’s Korner.
+Please leave me a comment below and tell me what you thought of this month’s Karl’s Korner.
 Are you a shellback, or a pollywog?
 Leave me a comment and let me know!

 Launch em’… until next time,